Accreditation Council for Genetic Counseling

 - Applicants must have successfully completed undergraduate training and hold a baccalaureate degree from an accredited university or college.

 - Prerequisites for admission include six credit hours each of biology, chemistry and behavioral science (psychology, anthropology, sociology, religion or philosophy) and three credit hours each of biochemistry, statistics and genetics.
-It is recommended that all prerequisite courses have been completed with 10 years of application.
+It is recommended that all prerequisite courses have been completed within 10 years of application.
+A prerequisite may be in process at the time of application.
+A minimum grade of a B must be obtained prior to admission if the course is in progress at the time of acceptance.

-- Students accepted to the program are generally drawn from applicants with an undergraduate grade-point average minimum of 3.0 (on a 4.0 scale or equivalent), with an average GPA of 3.3 to 3.5 for matriculating students.
+- Students accepted to the program are generally drawn from applicants with a minimum undergraduate grade-point average of 3.0 (on a 4.0 scale or equivalent), with an average GPA of 3.3 to 3.5 for matriculating students.

 - The Graduate Record Examination is required for admission; there is no MCAT substitution.
-Matriculating students generally have GRE verbal scores at or above 153, quantitative scores at or above 144 and a performance above a score of 3.5 on the analytical section.
+The GRE should be taken within five years of application submission.
+Matriculating students generally have GRE verbal scores at or above 153, quantitative scores at or above 144 and a writing performance above a score of 3.5 on the analytical section.

 - Applicants holding an undergraduate degree from foreign institutions must display an acceptable level of English proficiency by achieving a score of 250 on the computer-based TOEFL examination or 600 on the written version.